Aceinna/docs_openrtk/algorithms/Sensors.rst

 Other sensors, such as odometers, barometers, cameras, etc., may be incorporated into the EKF formulation to get improved results.
-However, these additional sensors would require a reformulation of the algorithm presented here.
+However, incorporating data from any additional sensors would require a reformulation of the algorithm presented here.

 Inertial sensors measure the true motion and attitude of a system, corrupted by bias, noise, and